AlessioZanga/causal-hub/.github/CONTRIBUTING.md

 The [+nighlty](https://doc.rust-lang.org/cargo/commands/cargo.html?highlight=toolchain#common-options) toolchain option is needed only for the formatting step.

+Also, if edited, formatting the `Cargo.toml` is required.
+To do this, run [cargo-sort](https://crates.io/crates/cargo-sort):

+    cargo sort

 ### Documenting

 The `#![warn(missing_docs)]` lint has been enforced crate-wide to ensure high-quality documentation.
 This means that linting will fail if there is undocumented code.